Anant Nag: Film and television

 Following a theatre career in Mumbai, Nag made his film debut with Sankalpa, a 1973 Kannada film.
 He then grew to become a core part of parallel cinema, which was at its peak in the 1970s and 1980s.
 Being introduced to director Shyam Benegal by theatre director Satyadev Dubey, he starred in six of Benegal's films: Ankur (1974), Nishant (1975), Manthan (1976), Bhumika (1978), Kondura (1978) and Kalyug (1981).

 Nag's arrival into Kannada films was through G. V. Iyer's Hamsageethe (1975), in which he played the role of a disciple of carnatic singing.
 The film went on to win the National Film Award for Best Feature Film in Kannada.

 Nag appeared in thirteen episodes of the television series, Malgudi Days, an adaptation of R. K. Narayan's short stories of the same name, directed by his brother Shankar.

 Nag's portrayal of an Alzheimer's patient in Godhi Banna Sadharana Mykattu (2016) has received critical acclaim and contributed to making this experimental film, a commercial success.
 In the comedy-drama Gaalipata 2 (2022), he played Kishore, a Kannada-language professor.
-Muralidhara Khajaneof The Hindu felt his "fantastic portrayal as a teacher and Ganesh's sentimental turn are the hallmarks of this film".
+Muralidhara Khajane of The Hindu felt his "fantastic portrayal as a teacher and Ganesh's sentimental turn are the hallmarks of this film".